AdamXweb/AdamXweb.github.io/content/blog/cyberthing-trustmark/index.md

 What if, during the design phase of these schemes, we could simulate what consumers might actually see?
 We could set the bar high, so to speak.
 A Trustmark would also be something you could imagine seeing on a shelf next to a smart bulb, connected thermostat or smart switch, or somewhere on a page online.

+It may also come with a side bonus of actual use, if you wanted to print it out as a label with device info like IP address, login pages etc.

 ### Examples of Other Consumer Marks

 There are great examples of Trustmarks from overseas like the [BSI IT Security Label in Germany](https://www.bsi.bund.de/SharedDocs/IT-Sicherheitskennzeichen/EN/2025/sik-05165.html#_5copl695n).